Bat Surveys

 This licence is legally required if your development will disturb bats or damage/destroy a known or suspected roost, even if bats are not currently present at the time of the works.

-Our team can help you secure a bat licence and ensure all necessary data is gathered, so it can be submitted as part of your planning application.
+Our team can help you secure a bat migration licence and ensure all necessary mitigation is done.